Information for parents

 Listen

-• listen to your child about their worries or concerns.
-Let them express how they feel freely and with an open mind.
+• Let them express how they feel freely and with an open mind.

 Report

-• every club or activity should have policies and procedures in place to ensure children are safe in their care, as well as for dealing with concerns (you can request to see these at any time).
+• Every club or activity should have policies and procedures in place to ensure children are safe in their care, as well as for dealing with concerns (you can request to see these at any time).

-• if you’re unsure who to speak to, the NSPCC helpline can support you and advise you on what to do next - call 0808 800 5000
+• If you’re unsure who to speak to, the NSPCC helpline can support you and advise you on what to do next - call 0808 800 5000

 Support

-• speak to the club or activities’ child protection, safeguarding or welfare officer to discuss your concern, ask what happens next, and how your child and you will be supported going forward
+• Speak to the club or activities’ child protection, safeguarding or welfare officer to discuss your concern, ask what happens next, and how your child and you will be supported going forward.

-• let your child know that you’ve acted on what they’ve told you, and that they can come back to you again if they need to
+• Let your child know that you’ve acted on what they’ve told you, and that they can come back to you again if they need to.

 If you think a child is in immediate danger of abuse, contact the police on 999.